doucetteorg/doucetteorg.github.io/index.md

 👋 Hello.

-📛 My name is Shane Doucette, and my pronouns are he/him.
+📛 My name is Shane Doucette (he/him).

 📍 I live in Saskatoon, Saskatchewan, Canada.

 💻 Professionally, I am an IT Specialist at a not so little company called [7shifts](https://7shifts.com).
+There, with my fellow IT Specialists, I do things like...
+      💻 Administer our fleet of Mac computers with JAMF 💾 Manage a wide variety of software and services 🌐 Oversee our network infrastructure
+      👨🏻‍💻 Write scripts and other code to facilitate all of this and more And most importantly...
+      🙋‍♀️ Empower people to work at their best with the computing tools at their disposal

 🧔🏻 Personally, I like to...
       📖 read
       🚴‍♀️ ride my bike for exercise and fun